-There are about 125 million photoreceptors, and their information supply converges into about 1 million ganglion cells which send their axons through the optic nerve to the brain (Fig. 1.11).
+nerve to the brain (Figure 1.11).
 In the optic nerve, the visual information is more compressed than ever before, or after.
-It follows then that why the optic nerve cannot be made any thicker, with more fibers so that extensive information compression would be unnecessary.
-The reason appears to be that the visual cortex can process high spatial acuity information only from a small part of the visual field.
-As it is, the foveal region occupies already about 50% of the cortical area, and processing the whole visual field of about 180° would require a cortex perhaps as large as a classroom.
-On the other hand, confining high acuity to a small part of the visual field requires extensive scanning eye (or head) movements.
+It follows then why the optic nerve cannot be made any thicker, with more fibers, so that extensive information compression would be unnecessary.
+The reason appears to be that the visual cortex can process high-spatial-acuity information only from a small part of the visual field.
+As it is, the foveal region occupies already 50% of the cortical area, and processing the whole visual field of 180° would require a cortex perhaps as large as a classroom.
+On the other hand, confining high acuity to a small part of the visual field requires extensive scanning through eye (or head) movements.
 A thicker optic nerve would impair such eye movements and it would also increase the size of the blind spot.
-Eye movements occupy considerable processing capacity in the brain since they are extremely fast and precisely programmed (for instance, the tolerance for errors in the angular position of the eye with binocular foveal fixation is only a few minutes of arc - otherwise, one sees double images).
-But this seems to require still less capacity than the one required for extending the foveal area.
+Eye movements occupy considerable processing capacity in the brain since they are extremely fast and precisely programmed (e.g., the tolerance for errors in the angular position of the eye with binocular foveal fixation is only a few minutes of arc - otherwise, one would see double images).
+But this seems to require still less capacity than required for extending the foveal area.

-Adaptation to Different Light Levels
+1.7 Adaptation to Different Light Levels

 The first challenge that the retina has to deal with is the extreme range of ambient illuminances.
-Between a cloudy night and a sunny day at the beach, illuminances vary by a factor of about 8 log units.
-Without adaptation, a receptor (and also a CCD photodetector or a film) can respond to 1.5 or 2 log units of brightness differences.
+Between a cloudy night and a sunny day at the beach, illuminance varies by a factor of about 8 log units.
+Without adaptation, a receptor (and also a charge-coupled device (CCD) photodetector or a film) can respond to 1.5 or 2 log units of brightness differences.
 This is usually sufficient because natural contrasts in a visual scene are rarely higher.
-But if the receptors are not able to shift and flatten their response curves during light adaptation (Fig. 1.8), they would saturate very soon if the ambient illuminance increases, and the con-
+But if the receptors are not able to shift and flatten their response curves during light adaptation (Figure 1.8), they would saturate very soon if the ambient illuminance increases, and the contrast of the image would decline to zero.
+So, the major role of adaptation is to prevent saturation.